mpeterv/luacheck/docsrc/config.rst

 Config is simply a Lua script executed by ``luacheck``.
 It may set various options by assigning to globals or by returning a table with option names as keys.

+Options loaded from config have the lowest priority: it's possible to overwrite them with CLI options or inline options.

 .. _options:

 Config options